hurricanemark/ansible_server_configuration/README.md

 ## Pain points

 We engineers and developers, would instantly recognize the pain points in doing the above.
-I can name a few: It is labor intensive, no conditional failsafe for diferrences in OS/platform dependencies, etc.
+I can name a few: It is labor intensive, no conditional failsafe for diferrences in OS/platform dependencies, etc.  However, we need to learn how to crawl before we can walk.

-My future checkin to github repo will address grouping inventory technique in configuring ansible.cfg and hosts Further down the line, checkout Terraform and all of its modules [terraform module registry](https://registry.terraform.io/).
+In order for an organization to grow, infrastructure as code is a neccessity.
+In my future checkin to github repo will address grouping inventory technique in configuring ansible.cfg and hosts
+Further down the line, checkout Terraform and all of its modules [terraform module registry](https://registry.terraform.io/).